legal resources necessary to hold negligent facilities accountable.

 The Administrator verified during that meeting that “RN hours on the spreadsheet for February 26, 2017, through March 11, 2017, are accurate” saying “she got the hours on the spreadsheet from the payroll records.”
 The investigators reviewed the facilty Census and Conditions of Residents dated March 20, 2017, that shows that seventy-six residents were in the facility during that time.

 If you believe your loved one was mistreated, neglected or abused as a resident at Generations at Lincoln aka Symphony of Lincoln, call the Illinois nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Logan County victims of mistreatment living in long-term facilities including nursing homes in Lincoln.
+Our network of attorneys fights aggressively on behalf of Logan County victims of mistreatment living in long-term facilities including nursing homes in Lincoln.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our skillful attorneys have successfully resolved many victim cases involving nursing home abuse and neglect.
 We can work on your behalf to ensure your family receives the financial compensation they deserve.
 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee agreement.
 This arrangement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.